27 Sep Spotlight on Strategy with Dr. Erin Holmes

 An Excerpt from Data Strategy in Colleges and Universities:

 Want to read more?
-Preorder your copy of Data Strategy in Colleges and Universities: From Understanding to Implementation now (release date is November 5, 2019)!
+Order your copy of Data Strategy in Colleges and Universities: From Understanding to Implementation now!
 You can also read more about the chapter authors and an extended excerpt from the book.

 Is writing is a long process for you?
 What ways have you found to make yourself more efficient/productive with your writing?
 Tell us about it in the comments below.